nortikin/sverchok/docs/nodes/modifier_change/bend_along_surface.rst

 - **Vertices**.
 Vertices of object to be bent.
 - **Surface**.
 Vertices of the surface along which the object should be bent.
-  Please note that this input expects a list of lists of vertices for each object.
+  Please note that this input expects a list of lists of vertices for each object (sort of grid).
 Each list of vertices should describe a curve along one direction on the surface (for example, U).
+Usually you do not want to pass a lot of data into this input; 3x3 to 10x10 grids allow very wide range of useful surfaces.

 Parameters
 ----------